Bring home rewards (and coupons) in the myPurina app.Download App

 It’s possible you may never need to bathe your indoor cat, especially if they groom themselves regularly.
 Baths can be reserved for instances when your pet becomes excessively dirty or for unusual circumstances, like if they get paint, tar or another substance on their coat.

 Additionally, a flea bath for cats may be necessary for your indoor feline if they develop an allergy.
-In this case, your veterinarian may recommend to wash your pet with a medicated shampoo.
+In this case, your veterinarian may recommend washing your pet with a medicated shampoo.
 Just make sure to use shampoo formulated for cats, as dog shampoos can be toxic or even fatal to felines.

 Cat Bath Supplies